 This post was written by School Mum Contributor Carolyn Tate

 But that all needs to change this year because he’s about to start playing rugby, and Velcro shoes just aren’t done in rugby, apparently.
 (Boooooo!)
+He needs to know how to tie shoe laces – stat!

 As a runner, I’ve always known those second lace holes at the opening of the shoe were great for making your shoes tighter so your feet don’t slide around and make you lose your toenails, but Colton shows us there is a second, much more sneaky, use for those holes.

 It’s a super simple process that your child can have over and done in less than a minute with a little bit of practice.
-And not one for hogging the credit, Colton shares at the end of the video that he learned this super cool trick from his friend River.
+And not one for hogging the credit, Colton shares at the end of the video that he learned this super cool trick from his friend, River.

 Check out the video below and see what you think.
 Too easy or what?